JoaoRemondi/BitDogLab_Teaching/Material de apoio/Aula_06.md

 # Desafio

-Faça a montagem do sensor lm 35 e meça suas temperaturas.
+Faça a montagem do sensor lm35 e meça temperaturas temperaturas.